mendonk/spellcheck/README.md

 # Spellcheck
-Add containerized spellcheck functionality and a dictionary to your Asciidoc repo.
+Add containerized spellcheck and a custom dictionary to your Asciidoc repo.

 # Installation